xSUI (XSUI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 xSUI Historical Price

-According to the latest data gathered on xSUI live price page, the current price of xSUI is 2.47USD.
+According to the latest data gathered on xSUI live price page, the current price of xSUI is 2.34USD.
 The circulating supply of xSUI(XSUI) is

 In the past 24 hours, xSUI has shown a price movement of